PM meets Bollywood stars, discusses ways to celebrate Gandhi's 150th birth anniversary

-The prime minister pointed out that members of the film industry had come with a lot of suggestions.
-"I am happy to share that we have addressed them to ensure more people can see the brilliant work done by our film personalities," the prime minister's office said in a series of tweets quoting him.

-During the course of interaction, the prime minister urged those present to encourage tourism in the country.
-The prime minister told the gathering that they do great work but perhaps they are not aware of its global influence.
+The prime minister told the gathering that they do great work but perhaps they were not aware of its global influence.
 "Your work has reached all corners of the world.
-On the part of the government, I am happy to help in any way to ensure the maximum impact of your creative initiatives," Modi said.
+On the part of the government, I am happy to help in anyway to ensure the maximum impact of your creative initiatives," Modi told the film personalities.

 He also appealed to those present to visit the Dandi museum as also the 'Statue of Unity' in Gujarat.

-Speaking on the occasion, actor Amir Khan said: "as creative people, there is much we can do".
-"And, I assure the PM that we will do even more," he said according to the PMO.

 Shah Rukh Khan said he feels that there is a need to reintroduce Gandhi to India and the world.
 "We are accustomed to being known as representatives from the world of entertainment.
 But, you have also added a spirit of responsibility to this by involving us in popularising the ideals of Gandhi ji," said director Anand L Rai.
-The PMO posted on twitter several short videos of personalities sharing their views on the interaction.
+The cast of TV serial 'Taarak Mehta Ka ooltah Chashmah' -- Dilip Joshi, Shailesh Lodha, Gurucharan Singh, Shyam Pathak, and producer Asit Modi, also attended the session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)